Wasserstein $k$-Centers Clustering for Distributional Data: Introduction

-One challenge in working with distributional data is clustering in a way that incorporates the differences in the mode of variation structures of clusters.
+One challenge in working with distributional data is clustering in a way that incorporates the differences in modes of variation of clusters.
 While clusters of distributional data usually have different means, they also have different modes or patterns of variation.
 For example, consider two clusters of distributional data: one cluster consists of population age distributions of districts in a country for men, and the other cluster consists of those for women.
-These clusters typically not only have different means, but also different modes of variation.
-However, this difference in the modes of variation may not be captured by $k$-means clustering, which previous studies have shown focuses only on the differences in the mean structures of clusters.
-While \cite{chiou2007functional} developed $k$-centres clustering for functional data to utilize the mode of variation of clusters, it cannot handle distributional data due to the lack of a formal definition of the mode of variation in this setup.
-Specifically, since distributional data do not have a linear form of basis functions, it is not possible to describe their mode of variation by the ordinary principal component analysis required for $k$-centers clustering.
+These two clusters typically not only have different means, but also different modes of variation.
+However, this difference in modes of variation may not be captured by the existing clustering methods for distributional data such as the $k$-means method, because they focus only on the differences in means of clusters.
+While \cite{chiou2007functional} developed the $k$-centers clustering for functional data to utilize the modes of variation of clusters, it cannot handle distributional data due to the lack of a formal definition of modes of variation in this setup.
+Specifically, since distributional data do not have linear forms of basis functions, it is not possible to describe their modes of variation with the ordinary principal component analysis required for $k$-centers clustering.

-In this paper, we propose \textit{$k$-centres distributional clustering}, which takes account of difference in the mode of variation structures of clusters of distributions on the real line.
+In this paper, we propose the \textit{$k$-centers distributional clustering}, which takes account of the differences in modes of variation of clusters consisting of distributions on the real line.
 To this aim, we employ the following steps.
-First, to define the modes of variations of clusters of distributional data, we use geodesic principal component analysis for distributional data proposed by \cite{bigot2017geodesic}.
-Specifically, we consider the Wasserstein space of distributions and extract the mode of variation of distributional data using a geodesic in this space, which we call a \textit{geodesic mode of variation} of distributional data.
-Second, we measure the discrepancy between a distribution as a data point and the geodesic mode of each cluster, and then determine the cluster membership of each distribution by minimizing the discrepancy.
+First, to define modes of variation of distributional data, we use the notion of geodesic principal component analysis (geodesic PCA) for distributional data proposed by \cite{bigot2017geodesic}.
+Specifically, we consider the Wasserstein space of distributions and extract modes of variation of distributional data using geodesics in this space.
+We call the extracted modes as \textit{geodesic modes of variation} of distributional data, and use them to define modes of variation of clusters.
+Next, for every distribution as a data point, we define its predictive models based on the geodesic modes of clusters, and finally determine their cluster memberships by minimizing the discrepancies between the original distributions and their predictive models.